Baroque Trumpet after J. W. Haas

 The only difference between the models are the ornaments.

 The pitch of this trumpet is set at baroque pitch D in A=415, but can also be made in baroque pitch Eb (modern D A=440)

 A full set of bits and crooks is included with every instrument.

 Features all seamed tubing and all handmade parts.

-Accessories include: 3 bits and 2-3 crooks depending on the pitch of the trumpet:
+Accessories include: several bits of varying lengths and 2-3 crooks depending on the pitch of the trumpet: